chriskal96/claimer-detection/README.md

 ### Download datasets :
  - For SQUAD, the train and eval datasets can be found here : https://rajpurkar.github.io/SQuAD-explorer/
- - For GNQ, intructions and the datasets can be found here : https://ai.google.com/research/NaturalQuestions/download
+ - For GNQ, instructions and the datasets can be found here : https://ai.google.com/research/NaturalQuestions/download

 For GNQ the simplified version was used.
 It was also transformed into the same format as SQUAD ([script](https://github.com/chriskal96/claimer-detection/blob/main/data/convert_gnq_to_squad.py)) in order to take advantage of already established libraries.
-In folder data there are data exploration file for SQUAD 2.0, Google's Natural Question and a new annotated dataset used for testing the models.
+In folder [data](https://github.com/chriskal96/claimer-detection/tree/main/data) there are data exploration files for SQUAD 2.0, Google's Natural Question and a new annotated dataset used for testing the models.

 ## How to Train the Model